Best Perennials for Gardeners in the Pacific Northwest Region

 Perennial flowers are fabulous additions to the garden with their rich waves of colorful blooms that can be enjoyed from spring to fall.
 And gardeners in the Pacific Northwest region are blessed with a wide variety of herbaceous perennials to pick from.

 However, carefully selecting plants suited to the Pacific Northwest climate will be a key step to success.
-Plants will have to be drought tolerant to cope with the summer months with little or no rain.
+Plants must be drought tolerant to cope with the summer months with little or no rain.
 They will also have to survive the regular cold rainfall in winter and should be resistant to fungal diseases (as a result of the high humidity).

 If you are looking for beautiful and low-maintenance plants that thrive in the Pacific Northwest region, you may want to review the guides below.
 They will assist you in finding the top-performing perennials that are perfectly suited to your garden.